MSC Open Basketball League…Raiders extinguish Flames; Falcons puncture Pistons

 Lennox Lewis led the scoring for the Pistons with 18 points while teammate Otis Williams got 13 and Mark Louis 10 as the Pistons’ winless run continued.

-Matches will continue tomorrow night at the same venue from 18:30hrs when Falcons bounce against Jets in the battle of the ward teams.
+Matches will continue tonight at the same venue from 18:30hrs when Falcons bounce against Jets in the battle of the ward teams.
 Feature play pits the unbeaten sides, Half Mile Bulls and Victory Valley Royals in what is anticipated to be a fierce contest.

-Aug 29, 2017Guyana yesterday achieved the ‘double’ when they beat the Windward Islands by six runs in the final round of the Regional 50-over U-19 tournament in St Kitts & Nevis to take the 2017...

 By Sir Ronald Sanders Geoffrey Boycott is a BBC cricket commentator.
 He was an England cricketer for 24 years.
 Over Sir Ronald... more